Author: Julianna Jung, MD, Johns Hopkins Medical School

 - Obstruction: check for foreign body, listen for stridor as above

 - Neck mobility: assess range of motion of the neck, as limitations can make positioning for intubation difficult.
-Note that trauma patients have limited neck mobility by definition, as they are typically immobilized for protection of the cervical spine, though this does not usually present a significant obstacle to airway management.
+Note that trauma patients have limited neck mobility by definition, as they generally require cervical spine immobilization, though this does not usually present a significant obstacle to airway management.

-The goal of assisted ventilations is to produce visible chest rise.
-If ventilation is ineffective (i.e., no chest rise is observed), then troubleshoot your technique:
+If ventilation is ineffective (e.g., no chest rise is observed or oxygenation does not improve), then troubleshoot your technique:

 - Optimize your position: Are you standing squarely at the head of the bed?
 It is not possible to correctly perform BVM ventilation from the side.
 Are you holding the mask to the face using the “C/E” technique?